 Antigonish was presented with the Community Arts and Culture Recognition Award by the Creative Nova Scotia Leadership Council in 2015, with Antigonight being named as one of the factors contributing to the vibrancy of the arts community in Antigonish.
 The festival was also mentioned as one of the contributing factors to Antigonish winning the 2016 People’s Choice Award in a contest sponsored by the Canadian Institute of Planners, called Great Places in Canada.

 As one of the largest arts festivals/events in the Antigonish area, Antigonight has been an important means by which the public has been able to connect with the arts – in a truly up close and personal way.
 Many of the mediums on display are of a sort that could be considered less accessible to the public (e.g., modern dance, visual arts), which is why having these arts forms accessible in public spaces (i.e., on Main Street in downtown Antigonish) goes a long way in helping expose more people to the arts that other forms of exhibition.
 Although the artists involved with Antigonight clearly benefit from taking part in the festival (i.e., through compensation and exposure), the main beneficiaries of this type of public art festival is in fact the general public, and the Antigonish community as a whole.

 Gathering of the Arts

-In addition to the juried exhibit, GoArts invites youth artists and the artists at L’Arche Horizons project to participate in the exhibition as non-juried artists.
-The un-juried exhibitions allow emerging artists to show their work in the company of professional artists.
-The Youth Art Project enable youth to gain confidence by submitting and showing their work for public exhibit and performance as well as supporting teachers in instructors in the arts.
+In addition to the juried exhibit, GoArts invited youth artists and the artists at L’Arche Horizons project to participate in the exhibition as non-juried artists.
+The un-juried exhibitions allowed emerging artists to show their work in the company of professional artists.
+The Youth Art Project enabled youth to gain confidence by submitting and showing their work for public exhibit and performance as well as supporting teachers in instructors in the arts.